abdulmajidcse/tiny-ecommerce/README.md

 - Then run a command `composer install`
 - Then run a command `npm install`
 - Then run a command `npm run build`
+- Then run a command `php artisan migrate:fresh --seed`
 - Then run a command `composer run dev`

 And then visit http://localhost:8000/ and see the magic!